julia-m-schmidt/julia-m-schmidt.github.io/index.md

 permalink: /
 ---

 I am currently a PhD Candidate at Université Paris Dauphine - PSL, supervised by Prof. Lise Patureau.
-My research interests lie at the intersection of macroeconomics, digital and information economics.
+My research interests lie at the intersection of macroeconomics and digital economics.
 I use general equilibrium models, Bayesian estimation and machine learning to better understand how the data economy works.

 Questions that I care about currently are:
 - How can data assets, non-rival experience goods, be modelled in classic economic frameworks?
 How do they differ from other assets and what is their value?